spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-internationalization.md

 ---

 <!--used to be: http://spryker.github.io/tutorials/zed/internationalization/-->
-## Challenge

-When running international business it is important to fine tune the behavior of a shop depending on the country.
+In international business, it is important to fine-tune a shop's behavior according to the country.
 Topics that differ:

 * Design &amp; Layout
 * Currency &amp; price